xmtp/xmtp-dot-org/docs/integrations/ubroadcast.md

 - `walletAddresses`: (Optional)Wallet addresses to which you want to send a broascast message.
 - `wallet`: (Optional) Sends the current signer of the wallet.
 - `env`: XMTP developer environment.
 Read more [here](https://xmtp.org/docs/build/authentication#environments)
+- `onMessageSuccess`: (Optional) Callback to run after sending a succesfull message.

 ## Usage